UN nuclear inspectors in Iran to visit site

 Oct 25, 2009 2:52 AM CDT

-Two unidentified inspectors of the International Atomic Energy Agency (IAEA) arrive at the Imam Khomeini airport outside Tehran, Iran, Sunday, Oct.
+Inspectors of the International Atomic Energy Agency (IAEA) leave the Imam Khomeini airport outside Tehran, Iran, Sunday, Oct.
 25, 2009.
+The experts are in Iran to visit a recently revealed nuclear site, amid new efforts to curb the country's nuclear program.
 (AP Photo/Vahid Salemi) (Associated Press)

 A team of U.N. inspectors is in Iran to visit a recently revealed but still unfinished uranium enrichment facility near the holy city of Qom to verify it is for peaceful purposes.